 The Navajo also believe that the owl is linked to death and the underworld because of its nighttime hunting activities.
 Additionally, some Navajo believe that the owl’s tendency to eat small animals is a form of inexcusable violence.
 Coupled with the owl’s eerie vocalizations, this animal tends to be considered the enemy and the opposite of the eagle.
 Since the Navajo revere the eagle as a symbol of power, the owl’s position as its enemy and opposite of the eagle makes them a negative sign to the Navajo.

 The Apache have a character in their mythology known as “Big Owl.”
 Big Owl’s position in the Apache mythos is similar to the Bogeyman in typical American children’s stories.
-In some Apache tribes, Big Owl has a more significant role in their mythos as an opponent of the War Twins early on their myth.
-Like most Apache mythological beings, Big Owl has a human form as a man-eating ogre, and even in owl form is large enough to carry off a child.
+In some Apache tribes, Big Owl has a more significant role in their mythos as an opponent of the War Twins early on in their myth.
+Like most Apache mythological beings, Big Owl has a human form as a man-eating ogre, and even in owl form, is large enough to carry off a child.

 The Seminole tribes have many different beliefs regarding owls.
 Many Seminole tribes speak of the Stikini, evil witches who have transformed themselves into owl beings.
 During the day, the Stikini resemble humans and may even resemble other Seminole people.
 However, they vomit up their souls and innards at night and transform into undead owls that feed on human hearts.